dojo/docs/dijit/_TemplatedMixin.rst

 .. contents::
     :depth: 2

-**dijit.TemplatedMixin** is a Mixin for widgets that are instantiated from a template.
+**dijit._TemplatedMixin** is a Mixin for widgets that are instantiated from a template.
 This is lighter than the deprecated `dijit._Templated <dijit/Templated>`_ and requires the inclusion of `dijit._WidgetsInTemplateMixin <dijit/_WidgetsInTemplateMixin>`_ if there are other widgets in the template.

 =====
 Usage